LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 		author = "Trevor T Moores"
 	}

 The nodes include called and updated predicates independently of where they are defined.
+It also includes multifile predicates contributed to other entities.

 Cyclomatic complexity metric